-Coverage from a BED files is largely analogous to extracting coverage information from BAM or BIGWIG files, but in addition it is possible to interpret BED files in various ways:
+Coverage from a BED files is largely analogous to extracting coverage information from BAM or BIGWIG files, but in addition the mode option enables to interpret BED-like files in various ways:

-- 1. Binary or Presence/Absence mode interprets the ROI as the union of positive and negative cases in a binary classification setting and regions contained in bedfiles as positive examples. - 2.
-Score mode reads out the real-valued score field value from the associated regions. - 3.
-Categorical mode transforms integer-valued scores into one-hot representation.
-For that option, each of the nclasses corresponds to an integer ranging from zero to nclasses 1.
+- 1. mode='binary' Presence/Absence mode interprets the ROI as the union of positive and negative cases in a binary classification setting and regions contained in bedfiles as positive examples. - 2. mode='score' reads out the real-valued score field value from the associated regions. - 3. mode='score_category' transforms integer-valued scores into a categorical one-hot representation. - 4. mode='name_category' transforms the name field into a categorical one-hot representation. - 5. mode='bedgraph' reads in the score from a file in bedgraph format.